mahmoud-elmakki/mahmoud-elmakki/README.md

 I'm continually learning new skills and techniques, this list may be changed, literally, any day!

-## Me as a Freelance Graphic Designer
+## Me as a Freelance Digital Artist

 Once in a while I got offers and orders to do some...
 - Social media content creation.